'Exam tips to teachers': Michael Gove orders inquiry

 Mr Gove said he had asked the new chief executive of Ofqual, Glenys Stacey, to investigate and report back within two weeks.

 He said: "As I have always maintained, it is crucial our exams hold their own with the best in the world.
 We will take whatever action is necessary to restore faith in our exam system.
-Nothing is off the table."'Not secretive'
+Nothing is off the table."

 Mrs Stacey said: "It's right that awarding bodies provide support and guidance for teachers, it's not right if they're selling privileged access to inside information."